 Resnično zanimiv pa je sam prestop okoli robu, ki v nama vedno sproži izrazit čustveni premik.
 Na tej drugi strani Montaža se ves civilizacijski 'trušč' v hipu izgubi v brezmejni tišini nad Dunjo, ki bi jo lahko rezal z nožem.
 Z besedami ne morem opisati tega čudovitega občutka, ko ves lahkoten lebdiš na 'pozabljeni' strani gore.

 Really interesting is the passage around the edge, which in us allways triggers a distinct emotional shift.
 On this, other side of Montaž, the whole civilisation noise in a moment is lost in the endless silence above Dunja, which could be cut with a knife.
-With words I can not describe this wonderful feeling, when all light you are hovering on the 'forgotten' side of the mountain.
+With words I can not describe this wonderful feeling, when all lite you are hovering on the 'forgotten' side of the mountain.

 And two pictures of skiing: (1), (2)